Covid-19

 To find out more, see our page on how we decide on planning applications.

 You can't comment on proposals that have a Lawful Development Certificate.
-This is a certificate which can be issued for alterations, extensions or changes that don't need planning permission (under 'permitted development').
+This is a certificate that can be issued for alterations, extensions, or changes that don't need planning permission (under 'permitted development').